pret/pokecrystal/docs/event_commands.md

 ## `$06`: <code>ifequal <i>byte</i>, <i>script</i></code>
-Used in a script to compare if a value is identical to another defined value.
+Used in to compare if a value is identical to another defined value.

 ## `$07`: <code>ifnotequal <i>byte</i>, <i>script</i></code>